nemmart/MarkdownTesting/INT4_README.md

 a full ResNet50-v1.5 pipeline, no layers have been pruned or altered, other than using low precision activations and weights.
 Internally, the code does fuse layers to save bandwidth and produce an efficient high performance inference engine, which is used to process the LoadGen data.

 The remainder of this document is organized as follows.
-Section 1 describes how to run the inference engine and various command line arguments.
-Section 2 discusses re-linking the tools with alternate LoadGen routines.
-Section 3 describes the model format and computations performed.
-Section 4 describes the process used to fine tune the model weights.
+Section 1 describes the file layout and how to run the harness.
+Section 2 describes the model format and computation performed.
+Section 3 discusses the process that was used to fine tune the model weight.
+Section 4 discusses re-linking the tools with alternate LoadGen routines.

 ## 1. Important Files & Running the Harness